-- 1. AFH (African American Studies Program) - 2.
-CSH (Department of Chicana and Chicano Studies) - 3.
-ENG (Department of English; any literature course, including ENG 200 and 218) - 4.
-CHI, FLA, FRE, GER, GRK, HEB, ITA, JPN, LAT, POR, RUS, SPA (Department of Languages and Literatures; FLA 150 or any literature or "civilization" course at the 300 level or - 5.
+- 1. AFH (African American Studies Program) - CSH (Department of Chicana and Chicano Studies) - 3.
+ENG (Department of English; any literature course, including ENG 200 and 218) - CHI, FLA, FRE, GER, GRK, HEB, ITA, JPN, LAT, POR, RUS, SCA, SPA (Department of Languages and Literatures; FLA 150 or any literature or "civilization" course at the 200 level or above that is not also used to meet the language proficiency requirement) - 5.
 HUM (Interdisciplinary Humanities Program) - 6.
 HPS, PHI (Department of Philosophy) - 7.
 REL (Department of Religious Studies) - 8.
-WSH (Women's Studies Program)
+WSH (Women's Studies Program) - B. Natural sciences and mathematics (six semester hours).
+Each student is required to complete two courses of at least three semester hours each.